 - Call the Hazardous Materials and Waste Program to conduct a screening interview to determine your facility type and obtain a facility ID number.
 We may conduct an on-site field screening inspection as well to determine your facility type.

-- Once we determine your appropriate facility type, complete the Medical Waste Application (pdf).
+- Once we determine your appropriate facility type, complete the Medical Waste Application that you receive in the mail.
 The application should be completed and sent to the Hazardous Materials and Waste Program within 45 days.
 Please make sure to send the applicationon time since we are required to assess late fees and penalties if we do not receive a compete application packet, including fees, by the due date.

 - Follow the guidance provided in the application to determine which sections of the application form you need to complete.